Natural gas vehicle: Overview

 Natural gas vehicles are popular in regions or countries where natural gas is abundant and where the government chooses to price CNG lower than gasoline.
 The use of natural gas began in the Po River Valley of Italy in the 1930s, followed by New Zealand in the 1980s, though its use has declined there.
 At the peak of New Zealand's natural gas use, 10% of the nation's cars were converted, around 110,000 vehicles.
 In the United States CNG powered buses are the favorite choice of several public transit agencies, with a fleet of more than 114,000 vehicles, mostly buses.
 India, Australia, Argentina, and Germany also have widespread use of natural gas-powered buses in their public transportation fleets.

 Europe

 Germany

-Germany hit the milestone of 900 CNG filling stations nationwide in December 2011.
+As of December 2011, Germany has 900 CNG filling stations in service.
 Gibgas, an independent consumer group, estimates that 21% of all CNG filling stations in the country offer a natural gas/biomethane mix to varying ratios, and 38 stations offer pure biomethane.